revl/autoforge/README.md

 package definition files in subdirectories of the `AUTOFORGE_PKG_PATH` directories.
 Subdirectories without such files are ignored.

+## Build directories

+Autoforge requires that the packages are built in a dedicated directory separate from the source tree.
+A new build directory must be initialized first by running `autoforge -init`.
+Certain build configuration parameters can be specified only during the initialization.

+The purpose of each build directory is defined by the combination of libraries and applications being built.

-## The list of package definition file parameters
+## Appendix.
+The list of package definition file parameters

 Here is the full list of variables that can appear in a package definition file: